prichardsondev/RaspberryPiServer_Xbee_Arduino/README.md

     - PinHelper testPin4(4);
       - Something to toggle is connected to pin 4 (Breadborad led, relay switch, ...)
 - Open /lib/xbeeHelper.cpp
-  - See notes - modify to address of you Coordinator Radio attached to Raspberry Pi
+  - See notes - modify to address of your Coordinator Radio attached to Raspberry Pi
 - Load the file - figure out what went wrong -)